tj-actions/changed-files/README.md

 ## changed-files

-Effortlessly track all changed files and directories relative to a target branch, preceding commit or the last remote commit returning **relative paths** from the project root.
+Github action used to effortlessly track all changed files and directories relative to a target branch, preceding commit or the last remote commit returning **relative paths** from the project root.

 ## Table of contents